home

 At the end of this course, the participant:

-• is convinced of the necessity of creating a program in a fixed, stepwise, structured way, and is able to write new programs having a structure that corresponds to that of the input and output data;
+• will be convinced of the necessity to create a program in a fixed, stepwise, structured way, and will be able to quickly write new programs without logic flaws, having a structure that corresponds to that of the input and output data;

 • knows the different techniques used in structured programming and their graphical representations;